yglukhov/jekyll-now/_posts/2017-11-06-Choose-The-Right-Language-To-Save-The-Planet.md

 ```

 675 Kg per month.
 Or 1488 lbs.
-Let's say there's a programming language that is 20% more efficient, that would
+If there's a programming language that is 20% more efficient, that would
 be 135 Kg difference, or 297 lbs per month.
 Does it matter?
 Its for you to decide.

 References